Intermediate English

 My school also helped me move easily in high society; you know, wearing a bow tie and a dinner jacket comes quite naturally to me, as that was more or less our school uniform!

 Then of course, there's one other thing that has ensured my professional success: looks!
 In the olden days, I always used to say "You can tell an enemy agent a mile off!
 She's the most beautiful girl of all."
 The idea was quite clever, really.
-The beautiful girl was meant to seduce me, so that I told her my secrets; the trouble was, in actual fact things usually happened the other way round.
+The very beautiful girl was meant to seduce me, so that I told her my secrets; the trouble was, in actual fact things usually happened the other way round.
 I must have broken a lot of hearts!

 One day maybe, I'll retire, and get a knighthood, no doubt.
 Sir James Bond.
 Sounds good, doesn't it!
+I thought that th Queen would give me one in 2012, after I parachuted with her into the stadium at the start of the London Olympics... but no.

 Well, I'll leave you now, I've got to go over and have a chat with that Daniel Craig fellow over there.
-You know, he takes my role in the new film .
+You know, he takes my role in the latest film .
 He looks the part, don't you think!
 He's got some Scottish blood!
 Probably has a charmed life too, like me.
 Perhaps he can tell me how Hollywood found out what I've been up to.
 I thought my missions were meant to be secret."

 amazing: astonishing - steal: take, procure - managed: succeeded - no wonder : it is not surprising - megalomaniac: person who wants great power - I'm liable to: I may well be - background: origins - climbing: mountain climbing - public school : private school - MP's: members of parliament - ensure: make certain of - tell an enemy : recognise an enemy - retire: stop working - knighthood: the title of "Sir"